jimboca/ISYHelper/README.md

 The default interface is at http://ipaddress:8080/PyHue.
 The following are supported:
    * /listen/start : Start the listener, this must be done when discovering devices with Alexa or Harmony.
-   * /listen/stopt : Stope the listener, this should be done when you are not discovering to reduce load and traffic on the RPi
+   * /listen/stot  : Stop the listener, this should be done when you are not discovering to reduce load and traffic on the RPi

 ## Helper: PyHarmony